hypermodularity/hypermodularity.com/README.md

 ## What is the different between Modularisation and hyper modularisation

-modularistion is focuesn on grouping
+modularization is focusing on *grouping* the generic parts while hyper modularization is focusing on *splitting* the specific parts